 Taxes

-We are all subject to taxation in the U.S. Even as an international student and scholar in the U.S., you are subject to taxes.
-In some cases your tax obligation matches that of everyone in the U.S., and in some cases, you will have different rules.
+We are all subject to taxation in the U.S. Even as an international student, scholar, or faculty member in the U.S., you are subject to taxes.
+In some cases, your tax obligation matches that of everyone in the U.S., and in some cases, you will have different rules.

 Frequently Asked Questions: